-- The structure and the organisation of the Law Enforcement Authorities (LEAs) vary significantly in the different Member States, including as regards the attribution of competence for cybercrime.
-In some Member States, specialized units work on the basis of a two-stranded approach involving strategic planning and operational activities, whereas in other Member States these functions are performed separately by different authorities and bodies. - An effective organisation, international integration and professional competence of LEAs involved in cybercrime investigations are key elements in tackling this crime effectively.
-A good level of knowledge and specialisation of the LEAs, for the same reasons highlighted for the judiciary, is also essential to fight against this complex and sophisticated form of crime efficiently. - Generally, the mutual evaluation showed that the degree of specialisation of the LEAs is higher than for the judiciary, but that in many cases it can be improved.

-- In most Member States, there are specialised central cybercrime structures or units within the Ministry of Interior and/or the Police, in charge of preventing and fighting cybercrime at national level, thus ensuring the coordination of the investigation of cybercrime across the country with a great level of specialization in this area.
+- The structure and the organisation of the LEA vary significantly in the different Member States, including as regards the attribution of competence for cybercrime.
+In some Member States, specialized units work on the basis of a two-stranded approach involving strategic planning and operational activities, whereas in other Member States these functions are performed separately by different authorities and bodies. - An effective organisation, international integration and professional competence of LEA involved in cybercrime investigations are key elements in tackling this type of crime effectively.
+A good level of knowledge and specialisation of the LEA, for the same reasons highlighted for the judiciary, is also essential to fight against this complex and sophisticated form of crime efficiently. - Generally, the mutual evaluation showed that the degree of specialisation of the LEA is higher than for the judiciary, but that in many cases it can be improved. - In most Member States, there are specialised central cybercrime structures or units within the Ministry of Interior and/or the Police, in charge of preventing and fighting cybercrime at national level, thus ensuring the coordination of the investigation of cybercrime across the country with a great level of specialisation in this area.
 This also facilitates the communication between the Police and prosecutors.
-In several Member States there are also decentralised specialized Units at local and or regional level dealing specifically with cybercrime investigations. - Some Member States have been recommended to proceed with police reorganisation and make relevant steps in terms of increasing the number of human resources, providing more effective and intensive training of police, and sufficient technical equipment dedicated to the fight against cybercrime.
-Furthermore, LEAs' equipment and resources need to be constantly updated to cope with constant development and diversification of cybercrime modus operandi. - The main obstacles to successful investigation of cybercrimes are, among others, the rapid development of technology, the increasing professionalism and level of expertise of cybercriminals, the fact that cybercrime can easily span over the jurisdiction of several countries, the difficulty in obtaining access to e-evidence in regard to cybercrime and the challenges related to the use of encryption, TOR and anonymisation. - Currently there is no national network of police officers specialised in cybercrime in any Member States.
+In several Member States there are also decentralised specialised Units at local and/or regional level dealing specifically with cybercrime investigations.

+- Some Member States have been recommended to proceed with police reorganisation and make relevant steps in terms of increasing the number of human resources, providing more effective and intensive training of police, and sufficient technical equipment dedicated to the fight against cybercrime.
+Furthermore, LEA's equipment and resources need to be constantly updated to cope with constant development and diversification of cybercrime "modus operandi". - The main obstacles to successful investigation of cybercrime are, among others, the rapid development of technology and the new complex "modus operandi", the increasing professionalism and level of expertise of cybercriminals, the fact that cybercrime can easily span over the jurisdiction of several countries, the difficulty in obtaining access to e-evidence in regard to cybercrime and the challenges related to the use of encryption, TOR and anonymisation.

-- Member States should maintain and, where appropriate, increase, the level of specialisation of LEAs dealing with cybercrime investigations.
-Member States who have not done so yet, should consider setting up specialised units within LEAs to combat cybercrime more effectively also at regional/local level. - Member States should consider creating a network of police officers specialized in cybercrime at national level that could also help maintaining a communication channel from public and private sector to the police. - Member States should consider strengthening non-technical police personnel across the district or regional structures and ensuring sufficient technical equipment catered for their needs.
+- Member States should maintain and, where appropriate, increase, the level of specialisation of LEA dealing with cybercrime investigations.
+Member States who have not done so yet, should consider setting up specialised units within LEA to combat cybercrime more effectively also at regional/local level. - Member States should consider creating a network of police officers specialized in cybercrime at national level that could also help maintaining a communication channel from public and private sector to the police. - Member States should consider strengthening non-technical police personnel across the district or regional structures and ensuring sufficient technical equipment catered for their needs.